mervn/answer-notation/README.md

 # Answer Notation

-**This notation serves to be a portable, non-proprietary, way to share concise notes on a topic.**
+**This notation is an approach to taking, sharing, and storing concise notes.**

 ```json
 {